Free yourself! How to unlock a phone from the icy hands of your wireless carrier

-Your two-year contract is finally up, and you want to save some money by bringing your phone to a carrier with lower rates.
+When your phone service contract comes to an end it’s always a good idea to shop around, because you may find a great carrier deal that gives what you need for less.
 Sadly, odds are that your phone is locked to your carrier, which prevents you from jumping ship and using your phone on another network.
 Thankfully, legislation and the Federal Communications Commission have made the process of unlocking your phone easier than ever.
 More importantly, it superseded an earlier decision made by the Library of Congress that interpreted cell phone unlocking as a violation of copyright (a ruling that actually saw phone unlocking rise in popularity).
-Cell phone unlocking, in other words, is legally permissible.
+Cell phone unlocking, in other words, is perfectly legal.

 Just because unlocking your phone is legal doesn’t necessarily mean it’s easy to do, though.
 Let’s dive into how to unlock a phone and break free of your ties to a carrier.